shengyenlin/DataStructure/README.md

 # Data Structure
-These practices or exercises are done when I was learning data structures from the following two books/courses on my own .
+These practices or exercises were done when I was learning data structures from the following two books/courses on my own .

 - Data Stuctures and Advanced Programming (NTUIM, taught by Ling-Chieh, Kung)
 - Data Structures Using C++, Second Edition, D.S.
 Malik